Hackers News Hackers News

 • Windows Server 2019, 2022, and 2025

-The exploit functions with approximately 100% reliability even against systems with the latest April 2026 updates applied, making it particularly dangerous in enterprise environments.
+The exploit demonstrates approximately 100% reliability, even against systems updated with the latest April 2026 patches, posing a significant threat, particularly within enterprise environments.

-The associated CVE identifier is CVE-2026-33825, carrying a CVSS score of 7.8 (High).
-The vulnerability is classified under CWE: Insufficient Granularity of Access Control, and its MITRE ATT&CK mapping falls under Privilege Escalation (TA0004).
+While sharing a CVE identifier with the previously patched BlueHammer vulnerability, CVE-2026-33825, RedSun represents a distinct attack vector.
+The vulnerability carries a CVSS score of 7.8 (High) and is categorized under CWE: Insufficient Granularity of Access Control.
+Its MITRE ATT&CK mapping aligns with Privilege Escalation (TA0004).

-The full PoC code has not been publicly released by the researcher, though the exploit methodology has been publicly documented on GitHub.
+Although the full Proof-of-Concept (PoC) code for RedSun has not been publicly released by the researcher, the detailed exploit methodology has been documented on GitHub.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.